mog96/code-for-palestine-2017_y3-gaza/PARSE_SETUP.md

 ```
 var databaseUri = process.env.DATABASE_URI || process.env.MONGODB_URI;
 ```
-You can see here that the `databaseUri` is being set using values stored in the *environment*, `process.env`, in which your server is running.
+You can see here that the `databaseUri` is being set using a value stored in the *environment* in which it is running, `process.env`, in which your server is running.
 First your code looks for a config var with the name `DATABASE_URI`, and if it isn't found, looks for a config var with the name `MONGODB_URI`.

 To set the `DATABASE_URI` config var in Heroku, go to the command line on your computer and run the following command:
 ```
 $ heroku config:set DATABASE_URI=your_mongodb_uri_with_username_and_password_replaced
 ```
 Be sure to replace the `<dbuser>:<dbpassword>` section of the URI with the username and password of the *user you added to your database* (not your mLab account username and password).
+Remove the `<` and `>` characters as well.

 To confirm that you correctly set the `DATABASE_URI` config var, run the following command to list all of the config vars set for your heroku app:
 ```
 $ heroku config
 ```